haf-decent/usbrelay/README.md

 const { Board } = require('node-usbrelay');
 var board1 = new Board({ port: '/dev/usbRelay1' });
 ```
 The `Board` constructor requires a port designation to initialize.
-You can also pass a true/false flag as the `test` parameter if you just want to play around with the methods without having a physical board connected.
+You can also pass it a `name` as well as a true/false flag as the `test` property if you just want to play around with the methods without having a physical board connected.
 A Board object has the following methods:

 #### getState